The Global SoS Network

 Streamlining Collective Intelligence Towards Sustainable Development [Beta version]

-Alvar Bramble is an industrial engineer and is Technology Steward for the Global SoS Network.
+Alvar Bramble is an industrial engineer and is Research Engineer for the Global SoS Network.

 From the Business Process Reengineering (BPR) approach, for over four decades Mr. Bramble has investigated the sociotechnical constraints that impede the increase of sustainable productivity in the Global South.
 Mr. Bramble has also worked on the BPR approach to safety in ground transportation systems.